bugbakery/audapolis/README.md

 * It is **free**
 * It keeps the data in your hands - **no cloud** whatsoever.

+## ✨ Try it now! ✨

+You can download the newest version for Windows, Linux and macOS [here](https://github.com/audapolis/audapolis/releases/latest).
+If you find any bugs or UX inconveniences, we would be happy for you to [report them to us](https://github.com/audapolis/audapolis/issues/new).

 ## Survey

 It would be really nice if you could help us out by answering [our short survey](https://docs.google.com/forms/d/e/1FAIpQLSerdLMYw3C3sfCyliGTal_CfeH5_jw4l2Zv-NmYc8GEabpHnA/viewform) about your needs & expectations so that we can build actually usefull software and know what you need.

-## Get It!

-For end users, the latest Windows and macOS and linux builds [are available as github releases](https://github.com/audapolis/audapolis/releases).
-Currently `audapolis` is alpha-quality software so please expect bugs / UX inconveniences and report them :).

 ## Acknowledgements